Do Not Watch [Infinite]

 She opened the next message.

-[Clever player, you've awakened a supernatural ability.
+Clever player, you have awakened a supernatural ability.

 "Protection?"
 A chill ran through Mo Bai's heart.